-Water baptism is a one-time event for a believer in Christ.
-It’s a way of declaring publicly that the person being baptized is now part of the family of God.
-It is a sign of their profession of faith in Jesus Christ as the Lord and Master of their life.
+Water Baptism is a public declaration that you are now part of the family of God.
+You are professing your faith in Jesus Christ as the Lord of your life.

 Jesus commanded us to be baptized.